Septencoracias: Description

 Septencoracias was a small bird the size of a Northern carmine bee-eater, Merops nubicus, about 25 cm in length.
 It had a large skull in comparison to its body, about twice the length of the humerus.
 It is much larger than modern day rollers and its sister taxon Primobucco, more similar in size and proportion to kingfishers, motmots, and bee-eaters.
 It had a stout, slightly curved beak, and the upper ridge of the beak curves gradually towards the tip of the bill like in living roller species.
-This is different from Primobucco which has stronger curvature on the anterior end of the beak.
+This is different from Primobucco which has a stronger curvature on the anterior end of the beak.
 It had small, egg-shaped nasal openings, much different than any of its close extinct relatives or extant rollers, which have either elongated openings, slit-like openings, or large triangular nares.

 The only fossil specimen of Septencoracias does not preserve the sternum and shoulder girdle, except for the left scapula, which is not bifurcated as in Late Eocene and later rollers.
 Like in Primobucco, Septencoracias has a small claw on its alular digit, which is usually absent in modern birds.
 Septencoracias had a very wide pelvis, and had similar proportions in its hind limbs as modern rollers.
 Though most modern Coraciiformes show syndactyly, with three forward-pointing toes and toes three and four fused at the base, Septencoracias is not entirely certain to have this condition.
 The third and fourth digit do lie on top of each other in the fossil, with the second digit separated; however in the left foot the fourth digit is slightly separated from the third, and thus it cannot be said for certain if this condition is present in Septencoracias.

 The fossil remains show soft tissue preservation, mostly in the thoracic and abdominal cavities, though portions were also seen in the skull.
 Apart from remains of potential food material, these remains have not been thoroughly examined.